Nine days before Dr. Elaine P. Maimon’s official

 “I’m very uneasy about publicity,” he said.
 “If I had my

 druthers and knew we would be equally effective, I would like to be anonymous.”

 But in the authentic spirit of leading, they give in hope

 “We want our legacy to help establish a culture of

-philanthropy at Governors State University,” President Maimon said.
+philanthropy at Governors State University,” Dr. Elaine Maimon said.

 GSU isn’t your typical university.
 It sits at the top of Will